CoCobalt27/Bayesian_BrC/README.md

 # Bayesian_BrC
-Here is a sample R script for the Bayesian inference model for brown carbon and a small sample dataset.
+Here is a sample R script for the Bayesian inference model for brown carbon together with a small measurement dataset for demonstration.